-ABT 183 Medical Terminology II Online, 3 credits
+ABT 183 Medical Terminology II

 This course takes a systems approach to understanding and using medical terminology.
-Video-taped instruction and supporting printed materials provide the student with the opportunity to develop skills in the correct spelling and use of medical terms applicable to administrative and office environments.
+CD-Video instruction and supporting printed materials provide the student with the opportunity to develop skills in the correct spelling and use of medical terms applicable to administrative and office environments.